grafana/scenes/docusaurus/docs/scene-app-drilldown.md

 });
 ```

 The above panel will have links for all values of the `handler` field.
-Clicking on value will redirect to a particular endpoint drilldown URL that will show Not found page.
-We will setup this view in the next step.
+Clicking on a value will redirect to a particular endpoint drill-down URL that will show a "Not found page" error.
+We'll set up this page in the next step.

 :::note
 The `fieldConfig` are the same options you would see in your normal dashboard panels when you view `Panel JSON` from the Table panel inspect drawer.
 You find the panel inspect drawer in the panel menu under the name `Inspect`.